 A time-revered artistic tradition

 Papercutting is a handicraft found in many parts of the globe.
 Other terms for it are psaligraphy or, in German, Scherenschnitte.
 The art has a long history in Scandinavia.

 I remember first becoming aware of the extent of this delicate craft while walking through the streets of Bornholm, Denmark.
 At dusk, the front windows of homes served as displays for flickering candles highlighting round lacelike scenes.
 The charming displays meant to please the passerby as well as the owner.

-On a visit to Hans Christian Anderson’s home in Odense, I was delightfully surprised to see that he was adept at papercutting.
+On a visit to Hans Christian Andersen’s home in Odense, I was delightfully surprised to see that he was adept at papercutting.
 He could conjure images with paper, as well as he could conjure images with words.
 He would simultaneously tell stories and clip.
 His tangible fabrications were offered to his young, as well as adult, listeners.
 At the museum, there is a book about his paper art and over 400 of his seemingly effortless gifts.